dipu-ray/Phitron-B7/03. Basic Data Structures/Week 05-Binary Tree/Module 17-Binary Tree/README.md

     - <img src="./images/drawing.png" width="500">
 - This image data can't store by arrays, linked lists, stacks, queues or others.
 Only can do it `tree data structures`
 - <img src="./images/drawing2.png" width="500">

+## 2. Why we need to learn Tree Data Structure
+- Abc